Children under 5

 Ear Infection

-If aged 1 years and over refer to community pharmacy scheme (Excludes: recurrent ear infections ( 3 or more episodes in 6/12), systemically unwell, high risk of complications such as heart/lung/liver/renal conditions, children born prematurely)
+If aged 1 years and over refer to pharmacy first scheme (Excludes: recurrent ear infections ( 3 or more episodes in 6/12), systemically unwell, high risk of complications such as heart/lung/liver/renal conditions, children born prematurely).

 Eye problems